-I started assisting in 2005 in for fashion photographers.
 In 2006 I started assisting wedding photography legend Dirk Visser who introduced me to the world of wedding photography.
-In Late 2007 I started shooting my own weddings, so I have been photographing on the wedding photography circuit for about 7 years.
+In Late 2007 I started shooting my own weddings, so I have been a wedding photographer since then.

-I am pretty relaxed with weddings, most of the planning is already done by the time I arrive.
-I make sure I am in the right place at the right time with good light and then work in the moment to capture its essence.
-My approach is 70% photojournalistic and 30% directed.
-Its important to capture the real moments at a wedding, at the same time its important to add a flair of direction to help guide the moment.
+As a wedding photographer, I apply a blend of photojournalistic and directed when working with clients.
+Experience guides me to be in the right place at the right time with good light and then I apply some directing to enhance the moment and capture its essence.
+My approach to wedding photography is 70% photojournalistic and 30% directed.
+It’s important to capture the real moments at a wedding, at the same time it’s important to add a flair of direction to help guide the moment.
 Most people are new to being photographed on their wedding day – so it always helps to offer some direction.

-Just over 200 weddings, every one unique.
-Experience is important because if the unexpected happens its good to know you have photographer who can stay calm and walk you through what happens next especially when it comes to shoot schedule and ideas.
+I have been a lead photographer on over 250 weddings, every one unique.
+Experience is important because if the unexpected happens its good to know you have a photographer who can stay calm and walk you through what happens next especially when it comes to shooting schedule and ideas.
 Confidence comes with experience and if your photographer is confident you will be more comfortable and look better on camera.

 I prefer natural light and a reflector to fill shadows.
-For a more dramatic effect I will use a studio light but only if its necessary.
+For a more dramatic effect, I will use a studio light but only if it’s necessary.
 I always have my lights at the ready.
-If the couple is willing to take a short break from their reception, night wedding images are a great way to add something different.
+If the couple is willing to take a short break from their reception, night wedding photography is great to add something different.

 Yes, it protects both you and me.
 Please read through and sign before making your wedding booking.

-11 You must see some crazy things happen at wedding, what is the craziest?
+9. You must see some crazy things happen at weddings, what is the craziest?

-We keep en eye on the weather, hope for a gap and stick to the plan as much as possible.
-There is usually a 30 minute buffer built into a wedding – this is the reason why.
-Always keep 2 -4 big umbrellas in the boot of a car and remember that its all part of the experience.
+We keep an eye on the weather, hope for a gap and stick to the plan as much as possible.
+There is usually a 30-minute buffer built into a wedding – this is the reason why.
+Always keep 2 -4 big umbrellas in the boot of a car and remember that it’s all part of the experience.

-Between 2000 – 3500, digital allows us to really work the camera to capture that real moment.
+Between 2000 – 3500 digital images.
+Digital allows us to really work the camera to capture that real moment.
 We delete the duds such as half blinking, unnatural expressions or wrong lighting and that brings it down to between 600 -800 selected images.